Absolutely stable time crystals at finite temperature

-In Fig.~\ref{PE_benchmark}b, we examine $P_E(T)$ for the $\pi-$Toom CA, which involves considerable motion during each cycle.
-For small $v_I$, the $\pi-$Toom CA error rate is higher than the Toom CA, suggesting that non-equilibrium effects beyond the estimate of Eqn.~\eqref{pe_equi} are important.
-As $v$ increases, the $\pi$-Toom error rate approaches that of the static CA. Regardless, in all cases we find that decreasing the temperature leads to an exponential decay in $P_E$, implying that for strong potentials and low temperatures, arbitrarily small $P_E$ can be obtained.

 We now turn to the crucial issue of spatio-temporal correlations.
 Consider an arbitrary space-time volume $V$ containing $|V|$ points.
-Letting $P(N_V)$ denotes the probability that $N_V$ errors occur in the volume $V$, we aim to provide empirical evidence that there is a constant $\epsilon$ such that $P(N_V = |V|) \leq \epsilon^{|V|}$ for all $V$.
-However, measuring $P(N_V = |V|)$ directly is difficult because for large $|V|$ such ``large deviations''~\cite{deuschel2001large,varadhan1984large,den2008large,touchette2011basic} are too rare to collect statistics.
-To make progress, we will instead relate $P(N_V = |V|)$ to the connected $n$-point functions of the errors, which are feasible to estimate for low enough $n$.
-Roughly speaking, if the connected $n$-point functions decay fast enough, the desired bound will be satisfied.
+Letting $P(N_V)$ denote the probability that $N_V$ errors occur in the volume $V$, we aim to provide empirical evidence that there is a constant $\epsilon$ such that $P(N_V = |V|) \leq \epsilon^{|V|}$ for all $V$.
+However, measuring $P(N_V = |V|)$ directly is difficult because for large $|V|$ such ``large deviations''~\cite{deuschel2001large,varadhan1984large,den2008large,touchette2011basic} are too rare to enable the collection of sufficient statistics.
+To make progress, we will instead relate $P(N_V = |V|)$ to the connected $n$-point correlations of the errors.
+In particular, following the detailed derivations in appendix, our aim is to provide numerical evidence that the $n^{\textrm{th}}$ cumulant, $\kappa_n$ does not grow faster than $n!$ or $|V|$.

+Restricting to space-time boxes of dimension $|V| = L^3$, we show the estimated cumulants for our Floquet-Langevin simulation of the $\pi$-Toom model for $2 \le L \le 32$ [Fig.~\ref{fig:piToom_Error_Corr}(a)].
+They converge to a finite $c_n$ with a power law correction in $1/L$~\cite{supp}.
+While it is difficult to estimate the cumulants beyond $n>3$, from the available data, the $n!$ bound on $c_n$ is safely satisfied.
+In addition to power-law correlations, the non-zero higher-order cumulants also suggest that the error distribution is non-Gaussian.
+Interestingly, this originates from the anisotropic nature of the $\pi$-Toom update rule.
+An initial error causes an increased likelihood for errors at nearby space-time points, with correlations that propagate outward in the ``NEC'' direction [Fig.~\ref{fig:piToom_Error_Corr}(b,c)].

+In summary, despite errors which are both power-law correlated and non-Gaussian, we find compelling evidence that the Floquet-Langevin DTC satisfies the requisite error condition for absolute stability~\cite{gacs2001reliable,gray2001reader,toom1980stable,bennett1985role,makowiec1999stationary}.
+Of course we cannot rule out that for some anomalously large volume $|V|$, cumulant order $n$, or inverse temperature $1/T$, the observed behavior will change course and violate the bound---a caveat common to any numerical finite-scaling approach.
+Obtaining a rigorous proof of this bound thus remains an important open question.

+\emph{Acknowledgements}--- We are greatly indebted to conversations with P. G\'acs for generously explaining various details of his work, C. Maes for pointing us to the literature on coupled map lattices, and C. Nayak and L. Balents for collaborations on related work.
+MPZ is indebted to conversations with D. Huse during the initiation of this work.
+This work is supported in part by the Army Research Office (Grant No. W911NF2110262), the DARPA DRINQS program (Grant No. D18AC00033), the A. P. Sloan foundation, the David and Lucile Packard foundation, and the W. M. Keck Foundation.